paradimdata/project_chameleon/README.md

 * [inputfile] is a string or a path to a XRD Bruker file (.raw, .uxd) file.
 * [outputfile] is a string or a path including a name which is the name of the output file(ex. /root/folder/filename).
 The output file holds the metadata and data from the input file.
 Output file is just a regular text file
 * This command uses the xylib library

+To run the function brukerrawbackground in the command line, run:

+	brukerrawbackground([background_input],[sample_input])

+Where:

+* [background_input] is a string or a path to either a .csv file or a .raw file containing the background of the sample.
+* [sample_input] is a string or a path to either a .csv file or a .raw file containing the sample data.
+* This file outputs four things: A plot of the raw data, a plot of the background adjusted data, a plot of the background subtracted data, and a .csv of the background subtracted data.
+* This command uses the brukerrawconverter command

 ### RHEED
 To run the function rheedconverter in the command line, run: